bradkav/bradkav.github.io/about.md

 ## About Me

-I am a researcher studying Dark Matter, worrying about how it can be detected and what we can learn about it.
-My full CV is available [here](/assets/BradleyKAVANAGH-CV.pdf), but below you will find a brief summary of my academic history and my research interests (aimed at experts).
+I am a researcher studying Dark Matter, worrying about how it can be detected and what we can learn about it. **My full CV is available [here](/assets/BradleyKAVANAGH-CV.pdf)**, but below you will find a brief summary of my academic history and my research interests (aimed at experts).

 ### Academic history